chen-sijin/Sijin-Chen.github.io/_talks/2024-ORIGINS-Lensing-Day.md

 This is the workshop between three gravitational lensing groups in Munich.
 My topic is about _**Scattering transform method on cosmological parameter constraints**_

-This is my first formal talk, I really appreciate the suggestions from our group members, Stella, Arno, Raphael, Jan-Nikolas, especially Leon and David for helping me practice my talk!
+This is my first formal talk, I really appreciate the suggestions from senior people in our group, Stella, Arno, Raphael, Jan-Nikolas, especially Leon and David for helping me practice my talk!